jameselite/musicland/README.md

 <h1> musicland website have these features:
 </h1>
-<h2> You can upload, edit , listen , delete and add tracks to your playlist</h2>
+ You can upload, edit , listen , delete and add tracks to your playlist
 <strong>user authentication:</strong>

 you can register in it with username and password and you can login.